oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

     type: BINARY
     location: ${OCI_PRIMARY_SOURCE_DIR}/helidon-storefront-full/yaml/deployment/storefront-deployment.yaml
 ```
-outputArtifacts tells the build pipline what the results of the build are, once it's completed the steps you specified the pipeline will automatically extract the items specified in the output artifacts section and save them away for later use in the next staged of the pipeline, thois could be another build stage (in which case the build_spec of that stage will define input artifacts that match the ones you've just outputted)
+outputArtifacts tells the build pipline what the results of the build are, once it's completed the steps you specified the pipeline will automatically extract the items specified in the output artifacts section and save them away for later use in the next staged of the pipeline, this could be another build stage (in which case the build_spec of that stage will define input artifacts that match the ones you've just out put)

 Note that the output artifacts include not only the container image we build, but alto the YAML files containing the Kubernetes manifests.
 We're not modifying those in the build pipeline, but as we want to use them later on we need to specify that they are also output artifacts